 This course introduces the principles of general bacteriology, morphology, physiology and bacterial relationships in nature.
 Students gain experience in laboratory methods for the cultivation of bacteria and their destruction as well as for general laboratory procedures.
-Meets for 3 lecture hours and 2.2 laboratory hours per week.
+Lecture and laboratory meet separately each week.
 Must be concurrently enrolled in lab.
-Prerequisites: BIO 171, BIO 151 or permission of the Dean of the School of Liberal Arts and Sciences, Lab fee: \$75.
+Prerequisites: BIO 171, BIO 151 or permission of the Dean of the School of Liberal Arts.
+Lab fee: \$75.
 Offered every fall semester.

-BIO 224 Pathophysiology: Pain and Suffering 3
+BIO 224\ Pathophysiology: Pain and Suffering 3

 This course provides the student with knowledge of the basic mechanisms involved in human disease processes.
 Topics include processes of diseases and disorders such as inflammation, infection, cancer, aging, genetic disorders, immune deficiency, and autoimmune disorders.
 Stress and substance abuse related disorders will also be discussed.
 Healthy People 2020 initiatives will be used to explore the causes of common health care problems and programs to improve the health of our population.
-Students interested in pursuing careers in healthcare, public health or health education will gain insights to the fundamental concepts germane to human diseases.
-Prerequisite: ENG 111; MTH 150 or MTH 240; and BIO 171 and BIO 172 or BIO 175 or BIO 180 or permission of the Dean of the School of Liberal Arts and Sciences, Offered on an as-needed basis, This course fulfills the Core Distribution Natural Sciences and Mathematics requirement.
+Students interested in pursuing careers in healthcare, public health or health education will gain insights into the fundamental concepts germane to human diseases.
+Prerequisite: ENG 111, Core Mathematics requirement and BIO 171 and BIO 172 or BIO 175 or BIO 180, or permission of the Dean of the School of Liberal Arts.
+Offered on an as-needed basis.
+This course fulfills the Core Distribution Natural Sciences and Mathematics requirement.